evanx/redis-scan-bash/README.md

 ### Examples

-By default it will scan through all keys using `SCAN` (with a cursor), sleeping for `sleep` (default 250ms) before fetching the next batch, so that we don't hog Redis and give other clients a chance, which is especially important on production machines - although this script is not recommended for any production environments (yet).
+We want to use `SCAN` (with a cursor), and also sleeping (default 250ms) before fetching the next batch, so we allow other Redis clients to be serviced regularly while we sleep.

-Incidently, it will also sleep while the current load average is above the default limit (1) so that what we are doing doesn't further overload our machine.
+Incidently, it will also sleep while the current load average is above the default limit (1) so that whatever we are doing doesn't further overload our machine.

 However when accessing a remote Redis instance via `-h` we might be clobbering that.
 So the script checks the `slowlog` length between batches and if it increases, then sleeps some more to offer some relief.